Scroll down for free educational resources.

 - Obsessive ideation

-- Higher frequency of use
+- frequency of use — greater than once a month

 Can CIP lead to a schizophrenia diagnosis?